barrettotte/DSL-5250/README.md

 # DSL-5250

-A dummy's approach to making a simple DSL to automate a 5250 emulator using Groovy and TN5250J.
+A dummy's approach to making a simple DSL for headless interaction with a 5250 emulator.

 ## Purpose
 This project was used to reinforce my limited knowledge of Groovy and learn how to make a Domain Specific Language (DSL).
 Additionally, 5250 emulator automation seemed like a fascinating topic to screw around with.

+Possible applications could be basic automated tasks/testing and general screen scraping.

 My coworker ([Ryan Eberly](https://github.com/ryaneberly)) sparked the motivation for this project, he has an awesome 5250 testing project built around TN5250J called [Terminal Driver](https://github.com/terminaldriver/terminaldriver).